-The Group subsequently measures all equity investments at FVTPL, except where the Group's management has elected, at initial recognition, to irrevocably designate an equity investment at FVTOCI unless the instrument is held for trading.
+The Group subsequently measures all equity investments at FVTPL, except where the Group's management has elected, at initial recognition, to irrevocably designate an equity investment at fair value through other comprehensive income unless the instrument is held for trading.
 The Group's policy is to designate equity investments as FVTOCI when those investments are held for purposes other than to generate investment returns.